Tsuk1ko/nhentai-helper/README.md

 1. You can download doujin as zip (or cbz). **You must keep the page in the foreground when downloading.**
 2. Add pjax support for list page.
 Changing pages will not interrupt downloads.
 3. Download queue support on dojin list page.
-It will warn you when you download an already downloaded doujin, even they were uploaded by different people but have the same name.
-Up to 1000 history records.
+4. You will be warned when you are going to download an already downloaded doujin.

 ![](https://i.loli.net/2019/01/26/5c4c5d5914197.png)